CVanchieri/CS-ProblemSolvingFrameWork/Lambda-Problem-Solving-Framework.md

 If you find shortcomings in your understanding of the problem while you're planning, briefly drop back to Step 1 until the ambiguity is resolved.

+If you have not yet completed Step 1, you will end up planning to solve the wrong problem!

 When interviewing, it's very important that you do this step aloud!

 _(You aren't coding during this step, unless it's small pieces of throwaway